-- Effective vaccines change the immune system by promoting the development of antibodies that can quickly and effectively attack disease-causing microorganism when it enters the body, preventing disease development.
+- Effective vaccines change the immune system by promoting the development of antibodies that can quickly and effectively attack disease-causing microorganisms when it enters the body, preventing disease development.

 - A vaccine should stimulate a sufficient number of memory T and B lymphocytes to yield effector T cells and antibody-producing B cells from memory cells.

-- Viral vaccine should also be able to stimulate high titers of neutralizing antibodies.
+- The viral vaccines should also be able to stimulate high titers of neutralizing antibodies.